crest-lab/crest-docs/index.md

 Since then several functionalities have been added to the code.
 In its current state, the program provides a variety of sampling procedures, for example for improved thermochemistry, or solvation.
 Generally, CREST functions as an IO-based scheduler for the `xtb` program and as tool for analyzing structure ensembles.
+{: .text-justify }

 The key procedure implemented in CREST is a conformational search workflow abbreviated as iMTD-GC.
 This workflow generates conformer/rotamer ensembles by extensive metadynamics-based sampling.
 Other notable standalone functionalities are automated detection and ranking of protonation sites and the quantum cluster growth (QCG) workflow for explicit solvation.
+{: .text-justify }

 This documentation aims to provide a practical installation guide and a series of example applications.
 Quick links to different sections of the documentation can be found below.
+{: .text-justify }

 ## Quick Links